-\$1,000 + (\$1,000 x Underlying Return)
+\$1,000 x (1 + Underlying Return) - Deduction Amount + Additional Amount the Initial Underlying Value.

-You will lose some or all of your investment at maturity if the Ending Underlying Value is less than the Initial
+You may lose some or all of your investment at maturity if the Ending Underlying Value is less than reflects an index fee.
+See footnote 1 to "Fees and Commissions" on the cover of this term sheet.